omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ```
 kubectl apply --filename https://github.com/knative/serving/releases/download/v0.15.0/serving-core.yaml
 ```
-3. To make sure that Knative has installed correctly in our cluster, we will need to run the following commands:
+3. To make sure that Knative has been installed correctly in our cluster, we will need to run the following commands:
 ```
 kubectl get pods --namespace knative-serving
 ```